dsheiko/puppetry/TEST-PLAN.md

 - SEV2.2.5 - user can add env
 - SEV2.2.6 - user can remove env
 - SEV2.2.7 - user can navigate table via pagination

+# Settings / Git

+## SEG1 Git Config

+- SEG1.1 - user cannot proceed with empty full name
+- SEG1.2 - user cannot proceed with empty email

+## SEG2 Git Remote Repository

+- SEG1.1 - user cannot proceed with empty repo location
+- SEG1.2 - user cannot proceed with empty username

+# Run

+## R1 Run tests

+### R1.1 Modal window

+- R1.1.1 User cannot proceed with no suites selected
+- R1.1.2 User can run several suites in a row
+- R1.1.3 User can choose env
+- R1.1.4 User can toggle the switch for run in browser
+- R1.1.5 User can provide chromium options
+- R1.1.6 "List of available options" shows up in external browser
+- R1.1.7 Checkbox maximized contributes in the options line
+- R1.1.8 Checkbox fullscreen contributes in the options line
+- R1.1.9 Modal can be closed

+# Export project for CI

+## E1 Export

+### E1.1 Modal window

+- E1.1.1 User cannot proceed with no location selected
+- E1.1.2 User can run several suites in a row
+- E1.1.3 User can choose env
+- E1.1.4 Modal can be closed